Sales Call Anxiety Gets Worse After You Get Good

 The last discovery call she'd actually been on, she signed the client.
 She also spent the next two weeks reviewing what she should have said differently at the number.
 Not a call that went badly.
 A call that went fine, and still left her reviewing her own footage.

-She was keeping a private file that said: you've been lucky so far.
+She was keeping a private file that said: " You've been lucky so far.”
 That file was running her calendar.
 Every time she looked at her outreach list, her brain said not yet, fix this first.
 That last part wasn't even a conscious thought.
 She just felt it.

 Four months of intake refinement was protecting her from one half-second on a call she already knew how to run.